pearcy/pizza-parlor2/README.md

 ## Description

-_ webpage that will allow user to select a pize size, toppings, and get the price of their pizza order_
+A webpage that will allow user to select a pizza size & toppings a total price will be returned.

 ## Specs

-Create a web application that takes a a pizza order (size, topping) and returns a range a the total cost of the pizza.
+Create a web application that takes a a pizza order (size, topping) and returns the total cost of the pizza.

+1. **Behavior:** Application will calculate the total cost of the pizza based on the size & toppings.
+    * **Input Example:** size: 10", toppings: cheese, pepperoni
+    * **Output Example:** $16.00

 ## Setup/Installation Requirements